Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Introduction

-To do so, we freeze all other weights at initialization and train \emph{only} $\gamma$ and $\beta$.
 Although the networks still retain the same number of features, only a small fraction of parameters (at most 0.6\%) are trainable.
 This experiment forces all learning to take place in $\gamma$ and $\beta$, making it possible to assess the expressive power of a network whose only degree of freedom is scaling and shifting random features.
-We study ResNets for CIFAR-10 and ImageNet as we vary depth and width, examining performance and the mechanisms by which the networks use this limited capacity to represent meaningful functions.
-In doing so, we find: \begin{itemize}[itemsep=0pt,parsep=1pt,topsep=0pt,partopsep=0pt,leftmargin=2em] \item Sufficiently deep networks (e.g., ResNet-866 and ResNet-200) reach surprisingly high accuracy (82\% on CIFAR-10 and 32\% top-5 on ImageNet, respectively) when training only $\gamma$ and $\beta$.
+We emphasize that our goal is scientific in nature: to assess the performance and the mechanisms by which networks use this limited capacity to represent meaningful functions; we neither intend nor expect this experiment to reach SOTA accuracy.
+We make the following findings: \begin{itemize}[itemsep=0pt,parsep=1pt,topsep=0pt,partopsep=0pt,leftmargin=2em] \item When training only $\gamma$ and $\beta$, sufficiently deep networks (e.g., ResNet-866 and ResNet-200) reach surprisingly high (although non-SOTA) accuracy: 82\% on CIFAR-10 and 32\% top-5 on ImageNet.
 This demonstrates the expressive power of the affine BatchNorm parameters. \item Training an equivalent number of randomly-selected parameters per channel performs far worse (56\% on CIFAR-10 and 4\% top-5 on ImageNet).
 This demonstrates that $\gamma$ and $\beta$ have particularly significant expressive power as per-feature coefficients and biases. \item When training only \batchnorm{}, $\gamma$ naturally learns to disable between a quarter to half of all channels by converging to values close to zero.
-This demonstrates that $\gamma$ and $\beta$ achieve this accuracy in part by imposing per-feature sparsity. \item When training all parameters, deeper and wider networks have smaller $\gamma$ values but few features are outright disabled, suggesting these small values still play a role in the learned representations. \end{itemize} In summary, we find that $\gamma$ and $\beta$ have noteworthy expressive power in their own right and that this expressive power results from their particular position as a per-feature coefficient and bias.
-Beyond offering insights into \batchnorm{}, this observation has broader implications for our understanding of neural networks composed of random features.
+This demonstrates that $\gamma$ and $\beta$ achieve this accuracy in part by imposing per-feature sparsity. \item When training all parameters, deeper and wider networks have smaller $\gamma$ values but few features are outright disabled.
+This hints at the role $\gamma$ may play in moderating activations in settings where disabling $\gamma$ and $\beta$ leads to lower accuracy (the right parts of the plots in Figure \ref{fig:affine-in-all}). \end{itemize} In summary, we find that $\gamma$ and $\beta$ have noteworthy expressive power in their own right and that this expressive power results from their particular position as a per-feature coefficient and bias.
+Beyond offering insights into affine parameters that transform features, this observation has broader implications for our understanding of neural networks composed of random features.
 By freezing all other parameters at initialization, we are training networks constructed by learning shifts and rescalings of random features.
 In this light, our results demonstrate that the random features available at initialization provide sufficient raw material to represent high-accuracy functions for image classification.
 Although prior work considers models with random features and a trainable linear output layer \citep[e.g.,][]{rahimi2009weighted, jaeger2003adaptive, maass2002real}, we reveal the expressive power of networks configured such that trainable affine parameters appear after each random feature.